 You can’t miss Red Square and St Basil’s Cathedral

-Obviously you are going to have to visit Red Square with St Basil’s Cathedral the iconic image of Russia as its focal point, and you can even go round the church, built in the 16th Century by Ivan the Terrible.
+Obviously you are going to have to visit Red Square, with St Basil’s Cathedral, the iconic image of Russia as its focal point.
+You can even go round the church, built in the 16th Century by Ivan the Terrible.
 St Basil’s is colourfully painted throughout, with tiny winding staircases leading to a succession of dimly lit, atmospheric chapels, all richly highlighted in gold leaf.
 Sometimes there are also singers.

 If that experience is not spooky enough you can also visit the mummified body of Lenin, still in his stylish boxy tomb next door to the cathedral.
 Shuffle past Lenin, ignore the smell, and don’t try to talk or pause or the guards will… frown at you.
 Then you can go and see the graves of other famous revolutionaries (and Stalin) in the walls of the Kremlin outside.

 Want to see what high-end shopping looks like in Moscow?
 Nip into GUM, the former Soviet state department store, now thoroughly revamped.
 Its pre revolutionary roof is a work of art, as are its ice creams.
 Eating one is a Russian tradition, one of the things you must do in Moscow whatever time of year you visit.

 Red Square is freely accessible most of the time, except when Lenin is receiving visitors or there is a public holiday which requires celebrating with a parade.
 The opening hours for St Basil’s are 11am to 6pm in summer and for Lenin’s mausoleum, Tuesday, Wednesday, Thursday and Saturday 10am to 1pm.
 Read more about what to see and what (not) to do on Red Square here.